pingbird/flutter-boxy-wiki/docs/render-objects/introduction-to-layout.md

 }
 ```

-This is called the [RenderBox](https://api.flutter.dev/flutter/rendering/RenderBox-class.html) protocol, it's simplicity is what enables animations in Flutter to outperform native Android, iOS, and web.
+This is called the [RenderBox](https://api.flutter.dev/flutter/rendering/RenderBox-class.html) protocol, it's simplicity is what enables animations in Flutter to outperform native Android and iOS.

 The downside of being simple is that developers have to put in a little extra effort to constrain widgets and avoid those pesky flex overflow, unbounded constraints, and infinite size errors.